bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/vintage.md

 ```

 ### Kerberos Authentication
 After using some common queries over ldap, I decided to retry using NetExec with the `-k` flag which uses Kerberos as authentication protocol instead of NTLM (default).
+When dealing with Kerberos, you generally don't want to use IP addresses and use hostnames instead.

 ```console
 $ nxc smb dc01.vintage.htb -u P.Rosa -p Rosaisbest123 -k --shares